leowmjw/my-articles/ENGINEERSMY/NOMAD_NATIVE_ESCLUSTER_LOCAL_AZURERM/Nomad-Native-Scheduling-ESCluster-Local-AzureRM.md

           # Below are tweaks which may only be suitable in dev environments
           cluster.routing.allocation.disk.threshold_enabled: false
       EOH
-        destination = "local/elasticsearch-5.5.0/config/elasticsearch.yml"
+        destination = "local/elasticsearch-5.5.2/config/elasticsearch.yml"
       }
 ```

+Since the original `elasticsearch.yml` file is inside the config directory, thus the `destination` of the dynamically generated template must also be the config directory relative to the location defined in `es.path.home` under the `jvm_options` attribute of the `config` stanza.

-Nomad will extract the needed from the agent client; IP Address will be located
+Nomad will extract the needed unique attributes at runtime from the Nomad agent client.
+Example of these attributes are like IP Address.

-; which should be removed
+Any further configuration (like where data and logs is stored) can be added the the above sample template.

 #### Gotcha
 This is

-If did not have the matching the -ms512 and -mx512 to match; you will get OOM error if the overall memory usage exceeds the limit in the `resources` stanza.
-The rule of thumb, have memory allocated to be 2x the Heap size
+If the specified heap size for the ES workload is too low; you will get OOM error if the overall memory usage exceeds the limit in the `resources` stanza.
+The rule of thumb is to have memory allocated to be 2x the Heap size.

-Where the full Single Node ElasticSearch Job Specificationn looks like below:
+The full Single Node ElasticSearch Job Specification is:

 ```
 <script src="https://gist.github.com/leowmjw/5ffd63b70fb56565f5269b398ac3cacf.js"></script>